 In 2013, Lior collaborated with renowned composer Nigel Westlake in writing a song cycle for voice and orchestra titled ‘Compassion’ consisting of original melodies and orchestration set to ancient Hebrew and Arabic texts centred on the idea of compassion.
 Commissioned by the Sydney Symphony Orchestra, the work was premiered by Lior along with the Sydney Symphony Orchestra at the Sydney Opera House in late 2013 and subsequently went on to tour nationally with all the major state orchestras, including a performance at the Sidney Myer Music Bowl with the Melbourne Symphony Orchestra in early 2014.
 Furthermore, the first half of these orchestral shows featured a collection of Lior’s songs from across his own album catalogue, with new orchestral arrangements and interpretations performed by Lior with the respective state orchestras.

 A recording of ‘Compassion’ was released in 2014 and went to #1 on both the Classical as well as Classical / Crossover charts.
 Lior and Nigel went on to win the ARIA for “Best Classical Album” in 2014.
 In 2016, Lior premiered ‘Compassion’ in the US with the Austin Symphony Orchestra, performing over two nights at the Long Center, Austin Texas.
-The work was received with standing ovations and rave reviews - http://theartoftheconductor.com/news/4944-2/ Lior also won the Austin Table Critics’ Award for ‘Best Symphonic Performance of 2015-16 alongside the Austin Symphony for this performance.
+The work was received with standing ovations and rave reviews.
+Lior also won the Austin Table Critics’ Award for ‘Best Symphonic Performance of 2015-16’ alongside the Austin Symphony for this performance.

-Lior is currently working on an album for the HUSH Foundation.
+In 2017, Lior worked on an album for the HUSH Foundation.
 The project is centred on songs written by Lior in collaboration with Sydney based vocal group ‘The Idea of North’ and composer Elena Katz Churnin.
 The lyrics are based on answers to questions delivered to sick young kids at the Royal Melbourne Children’s Hospital Cancer Ward.
 The HUSH project has a dual purpose of both creating music to provide a better environment in the wards as well as raise funds for these wards.
-The album is set for release in late 2016 and will be accompanied by a series of concerts.
-Lior is set to write and record his fifth studio album in the latter half of 2016.
+The album – ‘A Piece of Quiet’- garnered an ARIA nomination for ‘Best Children’s Album’ at the 2017 ARIA awards.

 Most artists set out with an ambition to build a career based on musical credibility and integrity whilst maintaining an independence and individuality in their craft.
 Lior is certainly part of that rare breed that has achieved this whilst garnering a great degree of success and critical acclaim.